binford2k/recipebook/recipes/_gin_flowers/besos_de_oro.md

   and smoky.
 Nixta, on the other hand, is sweet warm honey cornbread melting in your mouth.

+  Maybe you'd like to share a golden kiss with someone special?

 ingredients:
   - 1 part Gracias a Dios Agave Gin Oaxaca
   - 1 part Nixta Licor de Elote